 Trial of individuals already deceased is what the ICTF distinguishes from other criminal courts and tribunals.
 For this reason this tribunal will merely consider the question whether or not it can be proven the individual concerned indeed committed the war crimes or crimes against humanity.
 It will not additionally and symbolically impose a penalty post mortem.
 Therefore, the ICTF will not repeat the cadaver synod, the posthumous conviction of Pope Formosus in the ninth century.

 The ICTF can also rule concerning the future of any statue of the person tried.
-If found guilty, the tribunal can rule that statues are taken away, or that they are taken from its pedestal and symbolically leveled with ‘ordinary’ people.
+If found guilty, the tribunal can rule that statues are taken away, or that they are taken from its pedestal and placed on street level.
+That way, these historic persons are symbolically leveled with ‘ordinary’ people.
 No longer to be admired from down below, but not to be forgotten either.
+You can look them in the eye.
 Of course, the ICTF can also rule (additionally) a sign is placed next to the statues, stating the atrocities the person committed.

 Every person has the right to bring forward a case to the ICTF with the request to indict a deceased Frisian individual.